openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Enforcement

+### Incident management processes

+The Cross Project Council (CPC) defines, documents, and maintains all processes necessary for the management of incident reports and the enforcement of the code of code of conduct and of this policy through the [CoC Process for Incident Management](COC_PROCESS_FOR_INCIDENT_MANAGEMENT.md).

+The CPC works with the OpenJS Foundation staff to develop infrastructure and processes necessary to comply to the requirements of this policy, notably when it comes to record keeping, confidentiality, and transparency.

 ### Code of Conduct Team (CoC Team)

 The Cross Project Council (CPC) delegates enforcement of the code of conduct to the Code of Conduct Team (CoC Team) through the [CoC Team Charter][].